Lebanon Travel Advice

-The level of general crime is quite low in Lebanon but there have been some robberies and bag-snatching.
+The level of general crime is quite low in Lebanon, but there have been some robberies and bag-snatching.
 There have also been some incidents with (un-official) taxi drivers robbing their passengers.
-The best advice is to use an official taxi service and be aware of your surroundings at all times.
+The best travel advice for Lebanon is to use an official taxi service, and be aware of your surroundings at all times.

 Lebanon has had ongoing conflicts and territorial and border disputes for many years with Syria and Israel.
 During its occupation, Syria had influenced Lebanon's foreign policy and internal policies.
 They signed a treaty in 2005 that agreed to mutual cooperation.

-There are road closures in place in Lebanon including main roads such as the Beirut Airport road.
-It is best not to travel at night due to the driving conditions and the hazardous driving standards.
-You must carry ID on you at all times in the case of check points and remain vigilant at all times when at these hotspots.
+There are road closures in place in Lebanon, including main roads such as the Beirut Airport road.
+The best travel advice for Lebanon is that it is best not to travel at night, due to the driving conditions and the hazardous driving standards.
+You must carry ID on you at all times in the case of check points, and remain vigilant at all times when at these hotspots.

-If you hear gunfire make you way inside to the nearest building if possible, this could be a celebratory act or forthcoming violence, either way it is best to go inside until this subsides.
+If you hear gunfire, make your way inside to the nearest building if possible; this could be a celebratory act or forthcoming violence.
+Either way, it is best to go inside until this subsides.

 Please note that Lebanon is in an active earthquake zone, however this is currently quiet geologically.

 Intelligent Protection International Limited provides companies and organisations with Commercial Travel Risk Services designed to mitigate risks of staff when they travel for business.
 If you are interested in these services, please see: Commercial Travel Risk Services.